mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 #### replicaSet.storage.nfsInitImage

-The image to use for the inint container to perform the `chown` on the NFS mounts.
+The image to use for the init container to perform the `chown` on the NFS mounts.

 The default is `quay.io/mongodb/mongodb-enterprise-init-database-ubi:1.0.9"`